jasonjohnson/bitkit/README.md

 ## Codec

 Additionally, the **bencode** codec in *bitkit* is available as a library.
-Simple add *bitkit* to your project as a dependency and use the 2-function interface.
+Simply add *bitkit* to your project as a dependency and use the 2-function interface.

 ```python
 from bitkit.bencode import decode, encode